Got forehead lines? Then Frotox is a great option for peeps who would prefer not to inject neurotoxins into their body.

 ‘Frotox’, (a play on Botox), is a catchy nickname for the Iovera treatment.
 The Iovera treatment smooths out your forehead wrinkles, as well as, or better than Botox does.
 And here’s the thing, it uses Focused Cold Therapy instead of injecting toxins in your face!

-The good news is that, since the procedure is already approved as a pain blocker and is considered safe, we can be hopeful that it will be available here for aesthetic purposes in no time!
+The good news is that, since the procedure is already approved as a pain blocker and is considered safe, there are docs using it off label for your forehead lines!

 So let’s talk about how it works.